 Factors for Release

 Bail staff have the option of either increasing or decreasing the amount set by police.
-The amount of bail determined by Bail staff determined in order to decide what type and exactly how much bond the defendant should post.
+The amount of bail is determined by bail staff in order to decide what type and exactly how much bond the defendant should post.
 Bail staff will use a series of factors for release known as “weighted release criteria” required by Connecticut Statutes such as the:

 - Seriousness of the criminal charges.